eduvpn/documentation/API_V3.md

 | WireGuard          | WireGuard | On        | `POST /connect [vpn_proto=wireguard, public_key=${PK}]` |
 | WireGuard          | WireGuard | Off       | `POST /connect [vpn_proto=wireguard, public_key=${PK}]` |

-For now, we assume the client always supports OpenVPN.
-In scope of this API version, the following _pseudo code_ can be used to implement the protocol
+**NOTE**: when only WireGuard is supported on the server, the "Force TCP" option is ignored and an attempt is made to connect over WireGuard anyway!

-selection:
+We assume the client always supports OpenVPN.
+In scope of this API version, the following _pseudo code_ can be used to implement the protocol selection:

 ```
 if Protocol_Supports_OpenVPN && (${Force_TCP} == On || Protocol_Prefers_OpenVPN) {